sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

 **Objective**: Remove all resources created by this guidance to avoid ongoing charges.

 1. **Delete Amplify app**
-   - From Amazon Amplify Console, delete the app
+   - From AWS Amplify Console, delete the app

 2. **Delete Cognito pools**
    - Remove both User and Identity Pools